 Although we sell Remanufactured cartridges that have been refilled, we do not sell any equipment or ink to perform this task yourself!

-All of our Remanufactured cartridges are professionally serviced and packaged ready for resale
+All of our Remanufactured cartridges are professionally serviced and packaged in a sterile environment ready for resale.

 It is perfectly normal for Remanufactured cartridges to display an error such as 'Empty', 'Low Ink' or 'Replace Ink'.
 Sometimes this will be immediately after installation or sometimes further down the line.